uoitwebteam/xmodule/usage.md

 ]);
 ```

-Optional properties like the `id` and `description` above can either be set immediately on creation, or at a later time using getter/setters (as in the first example):
+All properties, required or optional, can either be set immediately on creation or at a later time using getter/setters (as in the first example):

 ```php
 $heading->setId("cat_songs");